French Louisiana

-Colonial French Louisiana
+In contemporary cultural discourse, Louisiana French (particularly Cajun) culture has multiple dimensions.
+Firstly, concerning its origins, it is widely regarded as a culture of mixed origins.
+It is not the culture of a single ethnic group but was jointly shaped by the different immigrant groups who historically settled in Louisiana, including the original French settlers, Acadians, Spanish, Irish, as well as Black and White Creoles, among others.
+Furthermore, other Creole groups and Native American groups also made contributions to the region's culture, for instance, the use of filé in the culinary specialty gumbo originates from Native Americans, and these collectively form the region's unique cultural mosaic.

+Against this backdrop of mixed culture, another definition is the emphasis placed by many Cajuns on the "blood" relationship with the Acadians from the Canadian Maritimes Provinces, which gives rise to a strong sense of belonging to the broader Acadian diaspora, transcending geographical boundaries.

+French Louisiana, district of New France

-Colonial French Louisiana was a part of New France.
+French Louisiana was one of the districts of New France.

 Beginning in 1682 this region, known in French as la Louisiane française, functioned as an administrative district of New France.
 It extended from the Gulf of Mexico to Vincennes, now in Indiana.
 France ceded the region to Spain and Britain in 1763 after the French and Indian War, regained it by treaty in 1800, and sold it to the United States in 1803 through the Louisiana Purchase.

+Following the Louisiana Purchase and the Governance Act, the vast territory of colonial French Louisiana became part of the United States.
+While the political entity of French Louisiana ceased to exist, French language, culture, and identity persisted, particularly concentrated in the southern part of the present-day state of Louisiana, Despite American governance, southern Louisiana remained francophone, dominated by diverse French and French Creole communities, including white Creoles, Cajuns, free people of colour, and the enslaved.
+This region, which is often referred to today as "French Louisiana" or "Cajun Country" and "Creole Country", is known for its cultural heritage.
+"Creole and Cajun culture are unique examples of Louisiana’s eclectic history”.
+Modern French Louisiana is separate from the historical administrative district that once stretched across the American Midwest.

 Modern French Louisiana

-Greater New Orleans and the twenty-two parish cultural region known as Acadiana compose present-day French Louisiana.
-Although the Louisiana French (Cajuns & Creoles) dominate south Louisiana's cultural landscape, other important ethnic groups in the region include African-Americans, Native Americans, Isleños, German Coast settlers and various immigrant groups, including Vietnamese, Laotians, Filipinos and a growing number of Hispanics.
-In addition, some French Louisiana influences can be found in cities adjacent to the region, such as Alexandria and Baton Rouge.
+Greater New Orleans and the twenty-two parish cultural region known as Acadiana compose present-day 'French Louisiana'.
+Although the Louisiana French (Cajuns & Creoles) dominate south Louisiana's cultural landscape, the largest French-speaking group in the state is thought to be the United Houma Nation Native American tribe.
+Other important ethnic groups in the region include African Americans, Isleños, German Coast settlers, Filipinos and various immigrant groups, including Vietnamese, Laotians, and a growing number of Hispanics.
+In addition, French Louisiana influences can be found in cities adjacent to the region, such as Alexandria and Baton Rouge.